-Concert-goers start to arrive as soon as the grounds open, and regular attendees take their picnics to elevated levels, with gourmet meals on tables, on the grounds or along the sidewalks on the way in.
+Concert-goers show up as soon as the grounds open, and some attendees take their picnics to elevated levels, feasting on gourmet meals on tables on the grounds or sitting along the sidewalks on the way in.
 Others settle into their seats right away, sharing food and drinks as they wait for the show to begin.

-Special Events at the Hollywood Bowl
+Performances at the Hollywood Bowl

-Jazz at the Hollywood Bowl: The Philharmonic's Jazz at the Bowl Series includes blues, big bands, Latin jazz and other styles.
+Jazz at the Hollywood Bowl: The Philharmonic's Jazz at the Bowl Series includes blues, big bands, Latin jazz, and other styles.
 The two-day Playboy Jazz Festival and Smooth Summer Jazz (formerly JVC Jazz) also bring jazz greats and exciting newcomers to the Hollywood Bowl's summer lineup.

 Picnicking at the Hollywood Bowl

-A pre-concert picnic is a long-standing Hollywood Bowl tradition, one of the picnic areas which open about 4 hours before each concert.
-You can also picnic at your seat, which affords great people-watching.
+You can bring your own food and enjoy it one of the picnic areas which open about 4 hours before each concert.
+You can also picnic at your seat, which affords excellent people-watching.
 Wine is allowed.

 Hollywood Bowl Tips

 - As viewed from the stage, the seats on the right side are the first to get afternoon shade.
 They're the best choice if you want to picnic in your seats.

-- Bring binoculars if you want a closer look, but even without them, there are plenty of big video screens
+- Bring binoculars if you want a closer look, but even without them, there are plenty of big video screens.

 - No matter how hot the day was, it's likely to cool down as the sun sets - bring more layers more than you think you'll need.